 What about the storage implications of large video and screen-share files?

 Carefully consider if you’re able to separate the audio and video streams, and set different rules for retention.
 For instance, you might want to keep the video file for a short period of time, but keep the audio for a longer period and apply speech analytics to uncover key insights.

-Stay tuned to learn about new features coming soon to Vonage Contact Center—Visual Engagement, Video, and Screen Share.
+Stay tuned to learn about these Vonage Contact Center features—Visual Engagement, Video, and Screen Share.
 Check out the latest on these great new tools.

 And be sure to read our previous blog on this topic.